Top 24 Financial Literacy Quotes for Students

 – Warren Buffett, business magnate

 For students, this quote is especially powerful.
 Right now, every hour you spend learning new skills, building your education, or developing your abilities is an investment with potentially huge returns.
-Whether it’s finishing your degree, learning to code, improving your communication skills, or understanding personal finance, investing in yourself pays dividends throughout your entire life.
-This investment can’t be taxed, stolen, or inflated away, making it the most secure investment you’ll ever make.
+Whether it is finishing your degree, learning to code, improving your communication skills, or understanding personal finance, investing in yourself pays dividends throughout your entire life.
+This investment cannot be taxed, stolen, or inflated away, making it the most secure investment you will ever make.

 “Someone’s sitting in the shade today because someone planted a tree a long time ago.”